junxit/us-congress-bills-116/bill.md

     >   - **(B)** *Equitable distribution* In placing fellows in offices described in subparagraph (A), the Secretary shall ensure that placements are equitably distributed among the political parties.
     > - **(3)** *Duration* A fellowship

-- **(c)** *Administrative costs* Section 208(c) (33 U.S.C.
-1127(c)) is amended to read as follows:
-  > - **(c)** *Restriction on use of funds*
-  >   - **(1)** *In general* Amounts available for fellowships under this section, including amounts accepted under section 204(c)(4)(F) or appropriated under section 212 to implement this section, shall be used only for award of such fellowships and administrative costs of implementing this section.
-  >   - **(2)** *Limitation on administrative costs* Not more than 3 percent of amounts made available for fellowships under subsection (b) may be used by a sea grant college or sea grant institute for fringe or other necessary costs of administering the fellowships.
-  >   - **(3)** *Allowable uses* Amounts provided to a fellow under subsection (b) may be used by the fellow for the costs of academic travel, including travel costs relating to returning to the home institution of higher education of the fellow to complete degree requirements.

-- **(d)** *Effective date* The amendments made by this section shall apply with respect to the first calendar year beginning after the date of the enactment of this Act.
+- **(c)** *Effective date* The amendments made by this section shall apply with respect to the first calendar year beginning after the date of the enactment of this Act.
-- **(e)** *Sense of Congress concerning Federal hiring of former fellows* It is the sense of Congress that in recognition of the competitive nature of the fellowship under section 208(b) of the National Sea Grant College Program Act (33 U.S.C.
+- **(d)** *Sense of Congress concerning Federal hiring of former fellows* It is the sense of Congress that in recognition of the competitive nature of the fellowship under section 208(b) of the National Sea Grant College Program Act (33 U.S.C.
 1127(b)), and of the exceptional qualifications of fellowship awardees, the Secretary of Commerce, acting through the Under Secretary of Commerce for Oceans and Atmosphere, should encourage participating Federal agencies to consider opportunities for fellowship awardees at the conclusion of their fellowships for workforce positions appropriate for their education and experience.

 ## § 4.
 Modification of authority of Secretary of Commerce to accept donations for National Sea Grant College Program